-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

-Student debt can feel larger than life, maybe even to the point that it spills over into death.
-Many individuals with looming student debt may wonder what happens to their debt once they pass away.
-Debt after death is a morbid topic, however, it is important to understand to protect yourself and loved ones.
-In this article, we will explore what happens to your student debt if you die.
+Many individuals with student debt may wonder what happens to their debt once they pass away.
+Debt after death is a morbid topic, however, it is important to understand to protect yourself and your loved ones.

-All federal student debts are dischargeable when the borrower dies.
-Federal student loans are not passed on to any of your family members or your estate.
 Instead, your student debt will be completely forgiven by the government and no one will be responsible for paying it.
 This is one of the several benefits of federal student debt.

 What Happens To Your Private Student Loans After You Die?

 However, that doesn’t mean that private lenders won’t discharge or cancel the debt if the borrower dies, some may do so anyway.
-If you want to get more clarity, review your student loan agreement to identify details about how the student loans are handled in the event of the borrower’s death.
+If you want more clarity, review your student loan agreement to identify details about how the student loans are handled in the event of the borrower’s death.

-If the private lender does not discharge or cancel the debt, it won’t disappear.
-Rather, outstanding debt is passed on to the estate of the deceased borrower.
 An estate is settled through a probate process which includes paying off and settling outstanding debts.
 If there isn’t enough money in the estate to settle all debts, including student debts, the debt often remains unpaid.
-Although one thing is certain, unpaid student debt will not be passed on to someone who is not legally responsible for the debt, such as a family member or friend of the deceased individual.

 Speak With A Debt Expert